 Also, the new Federal Pandemic Unemployment Assistance program has expanded unemployment benefits to employees how are not typically covered.
 For example, 1099 independent contractors and self-employed can now get up to 39 weeks of benefits.
 This is a new program, Ohio hasn’t completely implemented it, but according the Department of Job and Family Services, once it is up and running, retroactive benefits will be provided.

 All in all, if you’re still reading this and you still have a job to report to everyday, try to keep your job.
 These are uncertain times, and there are so many people in the United States who lost their jobs because of COVID-19.
 However, if your boss is making it impossible to remain safe at work, or not following COVID-19 protocols, take a deep breath, try to remain calm and then call us.
 Every life is precious, and if you’re still going to work, you must be essential.
 Bottom line, our everyday life could not continue without the work you do.
 Our attorneys would love to help you navigate these rough waters.

-At the Spitz law firm, our employment lawyers are standing by to take on your Coronavirus related employment claims, including if you are searching “I need a lawyer because I have been wrongfully fired or terminated;” “I have been discriminated against or harassed based on my disability or diagnosis”; or “I was fired for asking about Family Medical Leave Act (FMLA) during the COVID-19 pandemic.”
+At Spitz, The Employee’s Law Firm, our employment lawyers are standing by to take on your Coronavirus related employment claims, including if you are searching “I need a lawyer because I have been wrongfully fired or terminated;” “I have been discriminated against or harassed based on my disability or diagnosis”; or “I was fired for asking about Family Medical Leave Act (FMLA) during the COVID-19 pandemic.”
 In these uncertain times, if even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
-Call our office at 866-797-6040 to get help now. the Spitz law firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Call our office at 866-797-6040 to get help now.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.